fabianf1/Curve-Project/README.md

 * Add version check
 * Add AI
 * Multiple players per client
+    * Group clients in Server or add number denoting to which client the player belong
+    * Set number of players when connecting (Maybe)
+* Update id in player after client disconnect
+* Add mutex to protect against simultaneous player addition
+* Add mutex to protect access to socket when adding or deleting
 * Add more powerups
     * Jumping line, line teleports forward instead of moving
 * Fix variations in FPS
 * Send linewidth to client(Sine powerup)
 * Write a sf::VertexArray like class that supports erase();
 * Use same code conventions everywhere
+* Add checks to check incoming data